p0pr0ck5/lua-resty-waf/README.md

 Sets the operational mode of the module.
 Options are ACTIVE, INACTIVE, and SIMULATE.
 In ACTIVE mode, rule matches are logged and actions are run.
 In SIMULATE mode, FreeWAF loops through each enabled rule and logs rule matches, but does not complete the action specified in a given run.
 INACTIVE mode prevents the module from running.

-By default, DEBUG is selected if mode is not explicitly set; this requires new users to actively implement blocking by setting the mode to ACTIVE.
+By default, SIMULATE is selected if mode is not explicitly set; this requires new users to actively implement blocking by setting the mode to ACTIVE.

 *Example*: